 3.61.4.1.2 Message Semantics

-The Register On-Demand Document Entry Request message shall use SOAP 1.2 and Simple SOAP (See ITI TF-2x: V.8.1).
-Implementors of this transaction shall comply with all requirements described in ITI TF-2x: Appendix V: Web Services for IHE Transactions.
+The Register On-Demand Document Entry Request message shall use SOAP 1.2 and Simple SOAP.
+Implementors of this transaction shall comply with all requirements described in ITI TF-2x: Appendix V.3.

 The Register On-Demand Document Entry Request message shall contain a Submission Request, as defined in ITI TF-3: 4.1.4 except that it shall include at least one On-Demand DocumentEntry.
 All DocumentEntry objects in this Submission Request shall be On-Demand DocumentEntry objects and, therefore, will not be Stable DocumentEntry objects.